KPro1982/CreateKonfig/README.md

 # CreateKonfig
 This tool will inject a serverside synched data store in an existing mod.
-The data class will persist to the servers profile folder and the data will be available on the client also.
+The data class will persist to the server's profile folder and the data will be available on the client also.
 You can have multiple data stores by creating multiple data classes with different names.
 The template is set up to prevent conflicts between the RPC calls. **Clone this with caution as I am actively developing and still testing the data class.
 As of 2023.1.16, I would only use this as a learning tool.
 I will edit this readme after I am finished testing to reflect that fact.**

 # Usage

 The data class is defined and instantiated in MissionBase:  "ref YourDataClassName<ref TestData> yourInstanceName"

+## TestData
 TestData is a class that you must create (and rename appropriately) to hold your data.

-##Example
 class TestData
 {
    string datamember1;